Representation Growth of Compact Special Linear Groups of degree two

-Our proof of this result is included in Section~\ref{sec:abs-of-conv}.
-For the proof, first in Sections~\ref{sec:characterisation of EA} and \ref{sec:proof-of-main-thms} we give a construction of a certain class of a continuous irreducible representations of $\SL_2(\cO).$ We combine these results with many non-trivial results of \cite{2017arXiv171009112H} and obtain the proof of Theorem~\ref{thm:abs-of-convergence}.
-We refer the reader to \cite{MR2831112}, \cite{MR3011874} and \cite{2017arXiv171009112H} for more results on abscissa of convergence of compact linear groups.
+For the proof, we first study the orbits and stabilizers of certain $\SL_2(\cO_r)$ action in Sections~\ref{sec:Stabilizer-of-Sl2-action} and \ref{sec:orbits-stabilizers}.
+Then in Section~\ref{sec:proof-of-main-thms}, we study the numbers and dimensions of irreducible representations of $\SL_2(\cO_r)$.
+We use this to obtain a proof of the above result in Section~\ref{sec:abs-of-conv}.
+We refer the reader to Avni~\cite{MR2831112}, Avni-Klopsch-Onn-Voll~\cite{MR3011874} and H\"{a}s\"{a}-Stasinski~\cite{2017arXiv171009112H} for more results on abscissa of convergence of compact linear groups.